mr-narender/DnD-Roller/readme.md

        Plenty of the most common modifiers are selectable from the roller page, some fetch information stored in the character sheet page, like the *ability score* modifiers and *proficiency* modifier.
 A general modifier can be typed in directly from the roller page.
 As well as the option of *advantage* and *disadvantage* for *attack-rolls*.

 -   ### Tutorials
-       Both the roller and character sheet pages feature an interactive tutorial that gives unfamiliar users a quick rundown of the page, its parts and functions.
+       Both the roller and character sheet pages feature an interactive tutorial that gives unfamiliar users a quick rundown of the page, its parts, and functions.

 -   ### Character Sheet
-       Gives users a small and simple character sheet where they can store core information about their characters so modifiers and other calculations are done automatically.
+       Gives users a small and simple character sheet where they can store core information about their characters, so modifiers and other calculations are done automatically.
 The character sheet is stored in ***Local Storage*** so the character's data is saved between different sessions.

 -   ### Send Feedback
        Enables users to send a message to the developer in case bugs are found, or any suggestions/ideas surge for the project.